andrewlfauth/portfolio/src/pages/blog/technology-choices-behind-sitescout.md

 ### Remix

 Remix is a full stack web framework that places an emphasis on web standards.
-In Remix you use React on the front-end to build your UI, so obviously React is a big part of the stack aswell, but this is implied when your using Remix.
+In Remix you use React on the front-end to build your UI, so obviously React is a big part of the stack as well, but this is implied when your using Remix.

 I chose Remix because it is extremely accessible for a front-end developer to create a full stack application.
 Remix <code>Loader</code> and <code>Action</code> functions make it extremely easy to do work on the server and the return data to your front-end React components.

 Remix V2 was released in the middle of developing Site Scout.
-Thankfully, the Remix team was focused on allowing for incremental adoption, and it was easy to opt into the new routing system and other changes with the help of <b>Future Flags</b>.
+Thankfully, the Remix team was focused on allowing for incremental adoption, and it was easy to opt into the new routing conventions and other changes with the help of <b>Future Flags</b>.

 ### TailwindCSS

-I chose to use TailwinCSS for the ease and speed that it provides when styling a website.
+I chose to use TailwinCSS for the ease and speed that it provides when styling html.
 With Tailwind I was able to quickly make changes to styles until I was satisifed with them.
 This allowed me to focus more of my energy on developing features for the app.

 One critique I have heard about Tailwind is that it isn't a viable option for projects with a large team of developers.
 While I don't know if that is an accurate statement or simply the opinion of someone who perfers using SASS, I was the only dev working on Site Scout so that was never going to be an issue.